wombleton/gitlaw-nz/acts/G/Geneva Conventions Act 1958.md

 *   4\.
 The _matériel_ and buildings of military units permanently assigned to civil defence organizations and exclusively devoted to the performance of civil defence tasks shall, if they fall into the hands of an adverse Party, remain subject to the laws of war.
 They may not be diverted from their civil defence purpose so long as they are required for the performance of civil defence tasks, except in case of imperative military necessity, unless previous arrangements have been made for adequate provision for the needs of the civilian population.

-### Section II Relief in favour of the civilian population
+### Section II---Relief in favour of the civilian population

 #### Article 68---Field of application